Architectural Experience Program: Participants

-An individual seeking architectural licensure is referred to as an “licensure candidate.”
+An individual seeking architectural licensure is referred to as a “licensure candidate.”
 All U.S. states and Canadian provinces prohibit the use of the word “architect” from any person not already licensed to practice architecture.
 Most states and provinces also prohibit any derivation of the word architect as well.

 A supervisor is someone who reviews and directs the work of others and ensures that work is done within acceptable levels of quality.
 An AXP supervisor is the individual who supervises a candidate on a daily basis.
 The AXP supervisor is required to certify that the information submitted on an experience report is true and correct.

 A mentor is a loyal adviser, teacher, or coach.
 An AXP mentor must be a registered architect who makes a long-term commitment to a candidate’s professional growth.
 If possible, the mentor should not work in the same office so that the candidate can gain useful insight into the daily work experience.

-Rules
+Eligibility

 The first step to beginning the AXP is to establish an NCARB Record.
 Candidates are eligible to start earning credit for the AXP once they have graduated from high school.
-In order to gain experience, they must work under the direct supervision of an AXP supervisor in one of the NCARB approved work settings.
+In order to gain experience, they must work under the direct supervision of an AXP supervisor in one of the NCARB-approved work settings.

-All experience must be reported electronically to NCARB at least every six months through their NCARB Record, and experience may be submitted more often.
+All experience must be reported electronically to NCARB at least every eight months through their NCARB Record, and experience may be submitted more often.
 Half credit will be given for experience reported that is up to five years old.

-Experience requirement
+Experience Areas

-Licensure candidates must acquire 3,740 experience hours in specific experience areas to complete the AXP.
+Licensure candidates must acquire 3,740 experience hours across six experience areas to complete the AXP.
 These areas were effective June 2016.
-Licensure candidates must be employed in one of two experience settings to earn credit.